CeruleanArc/CeruleanArc/README.md

 During my time at Revature, I’ve worked on several projects where I gained experience in ServiceNow Development, Administration, ITSM, and ITIL.

-[//] # Programmed using Business Rules, Script Includes, UI Policies, UI Actions, and Client Scripts Used ServiceNow Workflows, Flow Design, App Engine Studio, and Service Portal Worked on projects using frontend technologies (HTML, CSS, JS, Typescript, and Angular).
+== Programmed using Business Rules, Script Includes, UI Policies, UI Actions, and Client Scripts Used ServiceNow Workflows, Flow Design, App Engine Studio, and Service Portal Worked on projects using frontend technologies (HTML, CSS, JS, Typescript, and Angular).
-Demonstrated skills in data management, solving problems, and able to work collaboratively within a team or independently [//] #Self-starter and excited to explore new solutions [//] #trong oral and written communication skills --->
+Demonstrated skills in data management, solving problems, and able to work collaboratively within a team or independently == Self-starter and excited to explore new solutions == Strong oral and written communication skills --->